Last Updated on 2 January 2026 by Cycloscope

 Supermarkets and Grocery Stores in Indonesia

-Properly stocked supermarkets in Indonesia are found only in the biggest cities of the major islands, even in Bali you’ll find supermarkets only in Ubud, Kuta, and Denpasar.
+Properly stocked supermarkets in Indonesia are mostly found in the largest cities on the major islands.
+Even in Bali, supermarkets are limited to areas like Ubud, Kuta, and Denpasar.

-Supermarkets selling Western food do not exist in most of the other islands – even Mataram, the busy capital of Lombok, only has a mediocre supermarket.
+Supermarkets carrying Western food are rare on most other islands.
+Even Mataram, the bustling capital of Lombok, has only a modest supermarket.

-Small shops do not sell much, here you can find rice, instant noodles, sometimes pasta, and rarely canned food (mostly sardines).
+Small local shops typically sell only basic staples: rice, instant noodles, sometimes pasta, and occasionally canned food—mostly sardines.

 Fruit in Indonesia

-A fruit-based diet is the best way to go when cycling in Indonesia.
-Hundreds of different tropical fruits are available throughout the year, with some trees and plants fruiting even 3 times per year.
+A fruit-based diet is the best option when cycling in Indonesia.
+Hundreds of different tropical fruits are available year-round, with some trees and plants fruiting up to three times per year.

-Mangoes, bananas, watermelon, dragonfruit, mangosteen, rambutan, coconut, and many more kinds of fruit are easy to find, often sold along the road by street vendors and small stalls.
+Mangoes, bananas, watermelon, dragonfruit, mangosteen, rambutan, coconut, and many other fruits are easy to find, often sold along the road by street vendors and small stalls.

 Drinking in Indonesia

-Indonesia is a Muslim-majority country but there’s also a large number of Christians, Hindus (in the Bali area and some parts of Lombok), Buddhists, and of course many other religions (which are not officially recognized by the government).
-In Muslim areas finding beer and alcohol, in general, might be difficult, look for the Chinese shops.
+Indonesia is a Muslim-majority country, but it also has significant populations of Christians, Hindus (mainly in Bali and parts of Lombok), Buddhists, and many other religious groups—some of which are not officially recognized by the government.

 Water Access in Indonesia

-Most of Indonesia is wet all year round, there’s no lack of freshwater streams where to rinse the cyclists from their hard-produced sweat, you can even bathe in a ricefield canal if you dare.
-Watch out for polluted streams near the cities.
+Most of Indonesia is wet year-round, so there’s no shortage of freshwater streams to rinse off sweat.
+If you dare, you can even bathe in a rice field canal—but be cautious of polluted streams near cities.

-Many restaurant toilets have buckets and sometimes the amazing butt-gun, which are a nice surplus to help you stay clean.
+Many restaurant toilets provide buckets and sometimes the handy butt-gun, a useful extra to help you stay clean on the road.

-You can be interested in The 10 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking
+You might be interested in The 10 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 Language in Indonesia

-Over 300 different native languages are spoken in Indonesia.
-While Bahasa Indonesia is spoken as a mother tongue by only 7% of the total population, it is the national language and is used by 200 million people as their second language.
+Over 300 native languages are spoken in Indonesia.
+While Bahasa Indonesia is the mother tongue of only about 7% of the population, it serves as the national language and is spoken as a second language by around 200 million people.

-Bahasa Indonesia is a very simple Language, almost identical to Bahasa Malaysia, it’s very easy to learn a few basic words and you definitely should try.
+Bahasa Indonesia is a very simple language and is almost identical to Bahasa Malaysia.
+Learning a few basic words is easy—and definitely worth trying when traveling in Indonesia.

-English is not widespread, besides tourism-industry workers, you won’t meet many English speakers, especially outside the major cities and islands.
-Keep your sentences as simple as possible, speak slowly, and try to adapt your accent to theirs.
+English is not widely spoken outside of the tourism industry.
+In most areas, especially beyond the major cities and islands, you’ll encounter few English speakers.
+Keep your sentences simple, speak slowly, and try to adapt your accent to make communication easier.

 - Permisi (per-mee-see) / excuse me